stratumn/go-indigonode/doc/services.md

 and exist solely to ensure other services are started.

 A service can depend on other services, as you can see in the `NEEDS` column back in the CLI.
-When you start a service that needs other services, Indigo Node starts all of them.
+When you start a service that needs other services, Stratumn Node starts all of them.
 If a service is not needed by any other services, it is said to be `STOPPABLE`.
 A service is said to be `PRUNABLE` if it wasn't started directly but rather because it was needed by another service.
 Every